Willecode/Meadow/README.md

 Skybox and some postprocessing showcasing.

 # About
-Meadow is an interactive graphics software for Windows, it is an ongoing personal project for learning purposes.
+Meadow is a game engine with editor for Windows, it is an ongoing personal project for learning purposes.
 Right now can't be built on other machines.
+3rd party Licenses and EULAs can be found under external/.
+- Audio Engine: FMOD Studio by Firelight Technologies Pty Ltd.
+- Physics engine: PhysX by Nvidia

 # Features
 - Original rendering engine, which uses OpenGL.